sadekbaroudi/fingerpunch/ffkb/README.md

 ## Pre-steps
 * If using a STeMcell, before doing anything, see reference image 2 below.
 You will need to solder these jumpers together, as circled in the image.
 * Remove the R1 resistor from the back of the cirque trackpad.
 This enables I2C on the trackpad, which is required for the fingerpunch builds.
 It's a very small resistor, so please do so carefully.
+* Note the controller you are using.
+If the usb-c port is a top-mount, you'll need headers that are on the shorter side (2.0mm to 2.5mm).
+So, if you are using header sockets, be sure they are not the ones that are within that range (or very close).
+These are a good example of header sockets that should work: https://www.digikey.com/en/products/detail/mill-max-manufacturing-corp./315-47-110-41-004000/8575758 ).
+If you are using a controller with a mid-mount usb-c, you can use taller headers if you like.
+These are quite cheap, and work great! https://www.amazon.com/Uxcell-a14081900ux0270-Single-Straight-Header/dp/B012ACSO4Y/ref=sr_1_5?crid=30WJXVFBSYL06&keywords=socket+headers&qid=1653820919&sprefix=socket+headers%2Caps%2C131&sr=8-5

 ## Other notes
 * If using a fingerpunch case, the cases are ever so slightly off at the columns towards the outside.
 To make it easier to assemble, put the switches into the case first, and then press the pcb into the switches.
 You may need to flex the PCB a bit for the outer switches.
 This is perfectly fine!